nyarly/stack_loop/README.md

 But wait!
 It's built to be agnostic not only of test solutions, but of testing!
 Maybe there's some other repetitive task that this would be useful for.
 I have no idea, and I don't care.
 Knock yourself out.
+If you do find other uses, let me know!